anagha-microsoft/ncr-mlops-hol/lab-guide/10-Configure-Build-Pipeline.md

 This module covers configuring a build pipeline and executing it, and finally renaming it to something meaningful
 <br><br>Dedicate 120 minutes for this module - to thoroughly understand and execute

 ## 1.0.
-Navigate to pipelines and create a build pipeline
+Create a build pipeline in Azure DevOps

 ![dse2-0](../images/0001-create-build-pipeline-00.png)
 <br>